 Like other parts of the world it was a great hit in our market too.
 When I recall my childhood there use to be an RT40 in almost every street and was a common sight even after two decades of its life.
 It also happens to be the car on which I learnt my driving.

 Driving an RT40 was a wonderful experience as well.
-It came with a 3 speed manual transmission with a steering gear lever, and the power that would come from rear wheels!
+It came with a 3 speed manual transmission with a column shifter, and the power that would come from rear wheels!
 The meter showed mph instead of kph and it was scary if you could take the needle close to 60mph mark.
 All that power tamed with 3 gears only!
-The steering gear level meant that 3 persons could be accommodated on front seat with ease.
+The column shifter meant that 3 persons could be accommodated on front seat with ease.
 With simple & quality engineering, it was reliable and robust, and literally had the impression that you can go to the moon & back without the need of repair.

 RT40 was styled to give the impression of speed and liveliness, with straight lines flowing from a peak above the front bumper to the rear, while there were several chrome accents to complement the design.
 The rear number plate was a fuel lid itself, it would turn down to reveal the fuel filler cap.